Soimn/Otus/design.md

   P: What could the language provide to handle name collisions?<br>
   ?: Namespacing imports and file vs. export scope<br>
   #: Import statements which are able to selectively import declarations and namespace them<br>
-  S: Imports that namespace and file vs export scope
+  #: Imports that namespace and file vs export scope<br>
+  S: Imports that namespace and public vs. private module scopes

   P: How should attributes to procedures, structs and other constructs be marked up?<br>
   ?: By compiler directives before the declaration<br>
-  S: @attrtibute_name(args) or @[attribute_name_0(args), attribute_name_1(args), ...] for multiple, before the declaration
+  #: @attrtibute_name(args) or @[attribute_name_0(args), attribute_name_1(args), ...] for multiple, before the declaration<br>
+  S: @attribute_name(args), multiple attributes are separated by whitespace, can be placed before and after(before terminator) any declaration

-  P: Should macros be added to the language?
+  P: Should macros be added to the language?<br>
+  ?: yes?
+Similar to Jai macros

   P: Should the subscript operator work on pointers?<br>
   #: yes<br>
   ?: no?
 Maybe use intervals instead of pointers for this use case and implement pointer arithmetic as simple integer
-     arithmetic, i.e. no divide by size of the pointed type
+     arithmetic, i.e. no divide by size of the pointed type<br>

-  P: How far should metaprogramming be taken in this language?<br>
-  ?: Jai-esque polymorphism, run directives, body_text, modify and mutable compilation
+  S: No, and pointer arithemtic is treated as integer arithmetic

   P: How should unicode strings and characters be represented in memory, or rather,
      how should UTF-8 strings and characters be expressed and manipulated?<br>